Miroslava Duma: Career

 Duma joined New York Fashion Tech Labs as a mentor.
 The NYFTL is a twelve-week program for fashion technology startups.

-Duma is a founder of Pangaia, the materials science, fashion company.
+Duma is one of the founders of PANGAIA, the materials science lifestyle apparel company.

 International speaker

 Miroslava has featured as a keynote speaker and a panelist at Web Summit, Founders Forum, Slush, Financial Times Business of Luxury, Alibaba Global Women Entrepreneurship Forum in China, St Petersburg International Economic Forum (SPIEF), The Copenhagen Fashion Summit, DLD conference in Munich, Vogue Fashion Festival in London, Nikkei Pioneers Asia in Japan, and New York Academy of Sciences: The Change Fashion Challenge.